4wayhandshake/4wayhandshake.github.io/content/CTF/phonebook.md

 releasedate: 2020-10-31T00:00:00-00:00
 draft: false
 hideTitle: false
-Cover: /images/matrix-map.png
+Cover: /images/matrix-map.jpeg
+CoverCaption: "Map of the world, shown in green zeroes and ones like the Matrix"
 icon: /images/padlock-square.png
 toc: true
 tags: ["XSS", "Form Fuzzing", "Broken Authentication"]
 categories: ["Challenge", "Walkthrough", "HTB", "Web", "Easy"]
 description: "Who is lucky enough to be included in the phonebook?"
 ---

-# Phonebook
+## INTRODUCTION

 At the time of writing this walkthrough, *Phonebook* is currently active (Oct 2021) and worth 30 points.

-## First Take
+## FIRST TAKE

 I started up the challenge and visited the website.
 It is a small login form.

 ![start](start.png)

 Looks pretty typical.
 Checking the source code for another look reveals a conspicuous little script:

 ```html
 <script>